John Ben Snow Memorial Trust Grant

 - Community Initiatives: This program provides funding for programs or services that directly improve the quality of life within the geographic focus areas that we serve.
 Examples include support for libraries, food pantries and shelters, and neighborhood revitalization.
 Generally, the Trust does not seek proposals for health care initiatives or animal welfare programs.

 - Youth Programs: This program area offers grants that provide character education or enrichment opportunities via mentoring or after-school programming.
-Generally, the Trust does not solicit proposals for short-term summer camps.

 As a third priority, the Trust does consider proposals in the areas of Disabilities and Universal Access, Environmental, and Historic Preservation.
 As these are not core focus areas, funding is often limited.
 Priority will be given to proposals with an educational focus.